-Atascocita tight end Landen King, a three-star recruit from Humble, Texas, committed to Auburn on June 15.
-He originally committed to the Texas Longhorns, but found an ideal home on The Plains following his decommitment this spring.
+Atascocita High School tight end Landen King, a three-star recruit from Humble, Texas, committed to Auburn on June 15.
+He originally committed to the Texas Longhorns, but found an ideal home on The Plains following his de-commitment last spring.

 There's no doubt King is a big-time addition to Auburn's 2021 football recruiting class.